sk-zk/TruckLib/README.md

 Mostly complete de/serializer for .sii and .mat files.

 **TruckLib.Model**:
 Some code for working with binary model files (.pm\*).
-Very basic and hasn't really been maintained lately.
+Very basic and hasn't been maintained in ages.

 Also contains a (binary) .tobj de/serializer.